Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 where:

 - {client-id} is the application's client ID (also known as app ID).
 - {organization} is the tenant ID or any verified domain name of the tenant you want to consent the application in.
-You can use the value organizationsthat causes the consent to happen in the home tenant of the user you sign in with.

 1. Open the admin consent url using the Microsoft Entra ID Tenant admin login and password.